Attestation signing a kernel driver for public release

 - Test your driver on Windows 10 for Desktop

-Before you can submit binaries files using the dashboard to be signed, you need to acquire an extended validation (EV) code signing certificate to secure your digital information.
-This certificate is the accepted standard for establishing your company's ownership of the code you submit.
-It allows you to digitally sign PE binaries, such as .exe, .cab, .dll, .ocx, .msi, .xpi and .xap files.
+Before you can submit binaries to the dashboard for signing, you need to acquire an extended validation (EV) code signing certificate to secure your digital information.
+EV certificates are the accepted standard for establishing ownership of the code you submit.

-You can sign your drivers using the legacy (Sysdev) dashboard.
-To access the Sysdev dashboard, you'll need to register your company and get a code signing certificate.
+To sign your drivers through the Partner Center you first need to register your organization and get a code signing certificate.

-Follow the process described in Before You Sign In to set up the account you will need on the dashboard.
+Follow the process described in Register for the hardware program to set up the account you will use for the hardware dashboard.

 Download and install the Windows Driver Kit

-You will need to download and install the Windows Driver Kit (WDK) to gain access to tools that are used to sign binary files.
+You will need to download and install the Windows Driver Kit (WDK) to gain access to tools used to sign your driver binary files.

 Follow the process described in Download kits and tools for Windows 10 to download and install the WDK.